8none1/zengge_lednetwf/readme.md

 # Process

 I used HCI logging from the debug menu in Android to capture the packets going from the app to the device.
+It must be enabled before enabling Bluetooth.
 I then copied those to my main machine using `adb pull sdcard/btsnoop_hci.log <local filename>`.
 There are many logs captured in the `btsnoop_logs` directory if you want to have a look.
+Depending on your phone, there might be easier ways to retrieve the log.
+For example, Xiaomi users can just dial `*#*#284#*#*` to make copies of the two most recent logs spawn in the user-accessible files (the exact location depends on the device).
 I also decompiled the Zengee app in to Smali code and made an attempt to reverse engineer the "encryption" and checksum routines.
 However, I abandoned this work when I discovered that you don't need to concern yourself with things like making sure the checksums are correct, because the device doesn't care.

 Some tips for doing this sort of HCI log reverse engineering: